ctsin/community-talk/Session.2/README.md

   name: string;
 }

-const personFoo: Person = { name: "Sarah", age: 13 };
+const person: Person = { name: "Sarah", age: 13 };
 ```

 The error indicate that 'age' does not exist in type 'Person'

-You could argue that this program is correctly typed, since the `name` properties are compatible, and the extra `age` property is insignificant.
+You could argue that this program is correctly typed, since the `name` property is compatible, and the extra `age` property is insignificant.

 However, TypeScript takes the stance that there’s probably a bug in this code.
 Object literals get special treatment and undergo excess property checking when assigning them to other variables, or passing them as arguments.
 If an object literal has any properties that the “target type” doesn’t have, you’ll get an error.